davidmehi/edge-stackdriver-integration-example/README.md

 https://cloud.google.com/logging/docs/view/logs_based_metrics#system-metrics

 ### Add Log Metrics to Dashboard
 Similar to how you added monitoring widgets to your dashboard, log metric widgets can be added as well.
-Click the “Add Chart” button on your dashboard and choose the log metric and other options.
+Click the "Add Chart" button on your dashboard and choose the log metric and other options.
 https://cloud.google.com/monitoring/quickstart-lamp#gs-dashboards

 ### Setting Access Control